hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 - `--pilonMaxIters <number>`: Maximum number of iterations to run Pilon for.
 Default: 6.
 - `--raconMaxIters <number>`: Maximum number of iterations to run Racon for.
 Default: 4.
 - `--canuGenomeSize <genome size>`: When specified, force Canu to use this genome size.
 See the Canu documentation for genomeSize for valid values.
 Otherwise, calculate the genome size from the assembly.
 Default: not specified.
-- `--forcePlaton`: Force the pipeline to run Platon on the assembly even if Flye does not detect any plasmids.

 ## TODO debugging